Amerigroup. An Anthem Company.

 • Complete a brief intake

-• Consult with a UW perinatal psychiatrist (usually immediately, or within 1 business day)
+• Consult with a University of Washington (UW) perinatal psychiatrist (usually immediately, or within 1 business day)

 • Receive written documentation of recommendations and resources

-What kind of questions can I call about?
+What kind of questions can providers call about?

 • Depression, anxiety, other psychiatric disorders (e.g., bipolar disorder, post-traumatic stress disorder), substance use disorders, or co-occurring disorders